 The toner is then fused to the paper using either pressure or heat or a combination of the two.
-Many organisations widely use photocopying however more and more so it is being displaced by digital scanning and transmission and storage of documents in electronic form.
+Many organizations widely use photocopying however more and more so it is being displaced by digital scanning and transmission and storage of documents in electronic form.